 History Postgraduate Research - PhDs and Studentships

 If you join our School you’ll be working within a vibrant postgraduate community.
-We specialise in the political, social and cultural history of Britain and Europe from the Middle Ages to the present.
-We have a strong record of securing research funds from the AHRC, Wellcome Trust, English Heritage, Leverhulme, Norwich HEART and others and welcome applications for MPhil degrees and PhDs.
+We specialise in the political, diplomatic, social, intellectual, and cultural history from the Middle Ages to the present.
+We have a strong record of securing research funds from the AHRC, Wellcome Trust, English Heritage, Leverhulme and several others.
+We were ranked third for research intensity in History in the Times Higher Education REF 2014 analysis.
+We welcome applications for MA by Research, MPhil and PhD degrees.

-If you are interested in applying for a research degree, please feel free to contact academic staff directly.
-Please see our information on contact details and research interests.
+If you are interested in applying for a research degree, please feel free to contact academic staff directly or the PGR Director, Dr Matthew D’Auria (firstname.lastname@example.org).

 Take a look at our current PhD and studentship opportunities.

 Course Modules 2019/0As a postgraduate research student, your research degree will not contain modules.